dalesgit/wiki-vim/Lectio.md

 tags:
 ---
 # Lectio
+## Thu 12 Sep 2024
+Ephesians 1:7

+Wisdom and perception of revelation to allow for deepening of knowledge (as relationship) with "him" -- namely "father of glory"
 ## Tue 10 Sep 2024
 Hope … "put your hope in the Lord".
 Like a bucket that you put water in.
 What is the source of the Hope?
 Psalm 130:7